Undline/UndChain/readme.md

     - The asset is transferred to the rightful owner.
     - The claim fee is returned to the claimant.
-    - The original owner may face a **perception score penalty** for knowingly or unknowingly minting an infringing asset.
+    - The original owner may face a **Reliability score penalty** for knowingly or unknowingly minting an infringing asset.
 2. **Invalid Claim:**
     If the claim is rejected:

     - The claim fee is awarded to the accused owner as compensation.
-    - The claimant’s perception score is penalized to discourage baseless claims.
+    - The claimant’s Reliability score is penalized to discourage baseless claims.
 3. **Legal Escalation:**
     In cases involving significant legal implications, DAGs may require both parties to identify themselves and comply with jurisdictional laws.